AlexMusabelliu/Sekiro-Update-On-Death/README.md

 ![License](https://img.shields.io/github/license/AlexMusabelliu/Sekiro-Update-On-Death?style=plastic)

 ## Features
-* Automatic counting of death
+* Automatic counting of death while in-game Sekiro
+* Can play a sound upon death
 * Runs in the background
 * Works for any resolution